sham-script-004/Web-Scrapping/README.md

 # Web-Scrapping
- from list of large companies in india using BeautifulSoup and convert it to a .csv file
+ Scrape infromation from wikipedia of list of large companies in india using BeautifulSoup and convert it to a .csv file Pandas was used for Data Processing